| Concepts: Key

 the test results can be referenced to get measures; for example, 75% of the

+performance test requirements have been verified.
 If code-based coverage is applied, test strategies are formulated in terms of

 how much of the source code has been executed by tests.
 This type of test

+coverage strategy is very important for safety-critical systems.
 Both measures can be derived manually (using the equations given in the next

 two headings) or may be calculated using test automation tools.
+Requirements-based test coverage, measured several times during the test lifecycle,

 identifies the test coverage at a milestone in the testing lifecycle, such as